Privacy Notice

 We have a Data Protection Officer who makes sure we respect your rights and follow the law.

 We are registered as a Data Controller with the Information Commissioner's Office and our registration number is Z5267246.
-The Information Commissioner's Office Public Register entry for the council can be viewed here.
+View the Information Commissioner's Office Public Register entry for the council.

 Personal information can be anything that identifies and relates to a living person.
 This can include information that when put together with other information can then identify a person.
 For example, this could be your name and contact details.